 \subsubsection{Outside-in and inside-out outbursts}

-Previous works suggest the asymmetry of a NO ($f_r$) provides an indication of where the disk first reaches the critical surface density that triggers the heating wave \citep{Smak:1984AcA,Cannizzo:1986ApJ}.
-Outside-in outbursts start at the outer disk edge and drive the heating wave inward, producing highly asymmetric NOs with fast rises ($f_r<0.5$) while inside-out outbursts ignite near the white dwarf and propagate outward more slowly, producing more symmetric profiles ($f_r\simeq0.5$).
-However, we should also note that $f_r$ is not a unique diagnostic of ignition radius: inner-disk truncation (e.g., by a white dwarf magnetic field) can make inside-out bursts appear asymmetric, and in helium-dominated disks the cooling front is slower than in solar-composition disks, making even inside-out bursts more asymmetrical in simulations.
-The true connection between the observed NO asymmetry and the underlying accretion disk physics remains unclear.
+Previous works suggest the asymmetry of a NO ($f_r$) provides an indication of where the disc first reaches the critical surface density that triggers the heating wave \citep{Smak:1984AcA,Cannizzo:1986ApJ}.
+Outside-in outbursts start at the outer disc edge and drive the heating wave inward, producing highly asymmetric NOs with fast rises ($f_r<0.5$) while inside-out outbursts ignite near the white dwarf and propagate outward more slowly, producing more symmetric profiles ($f_r\simeq0.5$).
+However, we should also note that $f_r$ is not a unique diagnostic of ignition radius: inner-disc truncation (e.g., by a white dwarf magnetic field) can make inside-out bursts appear asymmetric, and in helium-dominated discs the cooling front is slower than in solar-composition discs, making even inside-out bursts more asymmetrical in simulations.
+The true connection between the observed NO asymmetry and the underlying accretion disc physics remains unclear.
 In the remainder of this section, we explore possible interpretations of our KL Dra constraints.

 \cite{Cannizzo:2012Kepler} found that in both V1504 Cyg and V344 Lyr the NO asymmetry remains relatively constant at $f_r\sim0.2$-$0.4$ within each SC.
 This contrasts with what we found for KL Dra where the asymmetry parameter changes.
 For KL Dra the first NO within a SC is asymmetric ($f_r\sim0.2$), while the second or third NOs (third row in Figure~\ref{fig:NOevol}) are usually much more symmetric ($f_r\sim0.4-0.6$).
 This suggests that for the dwarf novae measured by Kepler \citep{Cannizzo:2012Kepler}, most of the NOs are consistent with outside-in outbursts, but in KL Dra, the first NOs in the SC are in agreement with outside-in outburst expectations, while the rest of the NOs in the SC are consistent with inside-out type outbursts.
 Additionally, inside-out outbursts of V344 Lyr have been found to occur after unusually long quiescent periods \citep{Jordan:2024A&A}, which is not the case for KL Dra.